The geometry of conjugation in Euclidean isometry groups: Introduction

 \section{Introduction}

 Group theory has a long history of studying conjugacy classes and the conjugation problem.
 It turns out that conjugacy classes in the full isometry group $\aG$ of $n$-dimensional Euclidean space $\E^n$, as well as in all split subgroups $\aH$ of $\aG$, have a simple and beautiful geometric description.
-In this paper, we prove that the shape of the conjugacy class of an isometry is determined by the move-set of its linearization, while the coconjugation set is described in terms of the fix-set of the linearization.
-An important special case, which provided our original motivation, is when $\aH$ is an affine Coxeter group; we provide additional results in this setting in our companion paper~\cite{MST5}.